splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 When you select an archived metric as a signal in your chart, the archived metric can't be plotted.

-To include an archived metric in charts, route them to real-time or create exception rules to make them available.
+To include an archived metric in a chart, route the archived metric to real-time or create exception rules to make it available.
 For more information, see the :ref:`mpm-rule-routing-exception` section.

 To learn more about MPM, see :ref:`metrics-pipeline-intro`.